vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ## Uses And Example

-When creating a subscription, you can use paramter --transformer which have three parameter options: `define`, `pipeline` and `template`.
+When creating a subscription, you can use parameter --transformer which have three parameter options: `define`, `pipeline` and `template`.

 For example: